Post-War & Contemporary Art

-The year 2015 also marks the 40th anniversary of the Wadsworth’s MATRIX series of contemporary art exhibitions.
+The year 2015 also marks the 40th anniversary of the museum’s MATRIX series of contemporary art exhibitions.
 To celebrate this momentous occasion the reinstallation focuses especially on works by MATRIX artists.

 Willem de Kooning, Montauk 1, 1969, oil on canvas, The Ella Gallup Sumner and Mary Catlin Sumner Collection Fund, 1973.46